+- (a) the applicant shall have an agricultural area which is not smaller than the area for which he requests the authorisation; - (b) the applicant shall possess adequate occupational skills and competence; - (c) the application shall not pose a significant risk of misappropriation of the reputation of specific protected designations of origin, which shall be presumed unless the existence of such risk is demonstrated by the public authorities;

+(ca) the applicant does not have vines planted without authorisation as referred to in Article 71 of this Regulation or without a planting right as referred to in Articles 85a and 85b of Regulation (EC) No 1234/2007;

-- (a) the applicant shall have an agricultural area which is not smaller than the area for which he requests the authorisation; - (b) the applicant shall possess adequate occupational skills and competence; - (c) the application shall not pose a significant risk of misappropriation of the reputation of specific protected designations of origin, which shall be presumed unless the existence of such risk is demonstrated by the public authorities; - (d) where duly justified, one or more of the criteria referred to in paragraph 2, provided that they are applied in an objective and non-discriminatory manner. - 2.
-If the total area covered by the eligible applications referred to in paragraph 1 in a given year exceeds the area made available by the Member State, authorisations shall be granted according to a pro-rata distribution of hectares to all applicants on the basis of the area for which they have requested the authorisation.
-Such granting may also be partially or completely made according to one or more of the following objective and non-discriminatory priority criteria: - (a) producers who are setting up vine plantings for the first time, and who are established as the head of the holding (new entrants); - (b) areas where vineyards contribute to the preservation of the environment; - (c) areas to be newly planted in the framework of land consolidation projects; - (d) areas facing natural or other specific constraints; - (e) the sustainability of projects of development or replantations on the basis of an economic evaluation; - (f) areas to be newly planted which contribute to increasing the competitiveness at farm holding and regional level; - (g) projects with the potential to improve the quality of products with geographical indications; - (h) areas to be newly planted in the framework of increasing the size of small and medium-sized holdings. - 3.
-Member States shall make public the criteria referred to in paragraphs 1 and 2 that they apply and shall notify them forthwith to the Commission.
+(d) where duly justified, one or more of the criteria referred to in paragraph 2, provided that they are applied in an objective and non-discriminatory manner.

+2. If the total area covered by the eligible applications referred to in paragraph 1 in a given year exceeds the area made available by the Member State, authorisations shall be granted according to a pro-rata distribution of hectares to all applicants on the basis of the area for which they have requested the authorisation.
+Such granting may establish a minimum and/or a maximum area by applicant and also be partially or completely made in accordance with one or more of the following objective and non-discriminatory priority criteria:

+- (a) producers who are setting up vine plantings for the first time, and who are established as the head of the holding (new entrants); - (b) areas where vineyards contribute to the preservation of the environment; - (c) areas to be newly planted in the framework of land consolidation projects; - (d) areas facing natural or other specific constraints; - (e) the sustainability of projects of development or replantations on the basis of an economic evaluation;

+- (f) areas to be newly planted which contribute to increasing the competitiveness at farm holding and regional level; - (g) projects with the potential to improve the quality of products with geographical indications; - (h) areas to be newly planted in the framework of increasing the size of small and medium-sized holdings.

+- 2a.
+If the Member State decides to apply one or more of the criteria referred to in paragraph 2, the Member State may add the additional condition that the applicant shall be a natural person who is no more than 40 years of age in the year of submission of the application. - 3.
+Member States shall make public the criteria referred to in paragraphs 1, 2 and 2a that they apply and shall notify them forthwith to the Commission.